open-telemetry/oteps/text/0121-config-service.md

 ## Explanation

-This OTEP is a request for an experimental feature [open-telemetry/opentelemetry-specification#62](https://github.com/open-telemetry/opentelemetry-specification/pull/632).
-It is intended to seek approval to develop a proof of concept.
+This OTEP is a proposal for an experimental feature [open-telemetry/opentelemetry-specification#62](https://github.com/open-telemetry/opentelemetry-specification/pull/632), to be developed as a proof of concept.
 This means no development will be done inside either the OpenTelemetry SDK or the collector.
 Since this will be implemented in [opentelemetry-go-contrib](https://github.com/open-telemetry/opentelemetry-go-contrib) and [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib), all of this functionality will be optional.

 The user, when instrumenting their application, can configure the SDK with the endpoint of their remote configuration service, the associated Resource and a default config we revert to if we fail to read from the configuration service.